There Is No Such Thing As A Simple Possession Of Marijuana Charge

 Many people, particularly college students, believe that possessing a small amount of marijuana for personal use is not — or should not be — a crime.
 Unfortunately, the state of Texas does not agree.
 Possession of marijuana charges are still treated very harshly — and a conviction can drastically affect your future.

 After an arrest, you need good advice.
 You need reassurance.
 You need someone to honestly evaluate your case and tell you what may happen.
 You need someone that will be your advocate and fight for your rights.

-I am attorney Matthew Maddox of The Maddox Law Firm in McKinney, and I understand what you are going through following an arrest.
+I am attorney Matthew Maddox of Maddox Law in McKinney, and I understand what you are going through following an arrest.
 My number one goal is to protect your freedom and your future.